Ano-sys/FileCopy/README.md

 This tool allows to copy threaded with verbose output (Both optional).
 Linux/MacOS

+## WARNING
+YOU WILL GET A DEADLOOP WHEN THE SOURCE CONTAINS THE DESTINATION

 ## Installation
 compile the .c file with your prefered compiler (gcc cpo.c -o cpo).
-Probably move the file into your binary path, to make it globaly available.
+Probably move the file into your binary path, to make it globaly available. (/usr/local/bin)

 ## Usage
-run ./cpo [SOURCE] [DESTINATION]
+run ./cpo {OPTIONS} [SOURCE] [DESTINATION]
 You are allowed to provide more than one source (max.
 256)

 ## Parameters